vertuoza/compose-tailscale/ephemeral-environments-api/docs/setup-guide.md

 - Prompt you to enter your Tailscale auth key and domain
 - Create data and logs directories
 - Build and start the Docker containers
-- Make the API server accessible at `http://localhost:3000` and via Tailscale at `https://pr-env-api.tailf31c84.ts.net`
+- Make the API server accessible at `http://localhost:3000` and via Tailscale at `https://ephemeral-environments-api.tailf31c84.ts.net`

-> **Security Note**: The installation script will prompt you for your Tailscale auth key, which is used to authenticate the PR Environment API Server with Tailscale.
+> **Security Note**: The installation script will prompt you for your Tailscale auth key, which is used to authenticate the Ephemeral Environment API Server with Tailscale.
 You can get your Tailscale auth key from the [Tailscale admin console](https://login.tailscale.com/admin/settings/keys).

 ### 4. Verify the Installation